 Popular islands to visit in Indonesia are Sumatra and Java, Bali and ‘komodo’ to the ‘middle of Indonesia’. .
 Java is Indonesia’s most populous island and serves as the geographic and economic center of Indonesia.
 The nation’s capital, Jakarta, is located in northwestern part of the island.

-Before Chinese New Year, Ctrip.com the leader in the OTA (online travel agency) market stated that Indonesia ranked first among favourite overseas destinations for 2016 Chinese Year.
+Before the Chinese New Year, Ctrip.com the leader in the OTA (online travel agency) market stated that Indonesia ranked first among favorite overseas destinations for the 2016 Chinese Year.
 Plateno, a Chinese hotel Chain is planning on expanding its brand in Indonesia.
 They will mainly focus on budget hotels in order to attract Chinese tourists.
 The main Plateno brands will be 7 Days brands.

 As you can see, there are a lot of opportunities for tourism players in Indonesia or foreign brands in Indonesia looking to attract Chinese tourists.
 The best way to reach to them is to go digital.

-The first way to attract more Chinese customers is by being visible to the eye to the Chinese tourist.
+The first way to attract more Chinese customers is by being visible to the eye of Chinese tourists.
 According to Iresearch China, about half of Chinese tourists go through online travel agencies.
-In 2014, according to a report from CITM, half of them go on online travel websites, 47% on online review websites, 33% on social media and finally 33% via mobile app search to find related information about their destination.
+In 2014, according to a report from CITM, half of them go on online travel websites, 47% on online review websites, 33% on social media, and finally 33% via mobile app search to find related information about their destination.

 Social Media in China

-Chinese people are crazzy social media users.
-25hours per week average in all China.
-Can you imagine that ?
+Chinese people are crazy social media users.
+25 hours per week on average in all of China.
+Can you imagine that?